-This is a single unit elective which can be taken in Semester one or two.
+This is a single unit elective which can be taken in Semester 1 or 2.

-This course explores past, recent and contemporary events and developments in the following areas.
+This course explores past, recent and contemporary events and developments in the areas outlined below.
 Emphasis is placed on group discussion and accessing contemporary and engaging resources such as film.
-Learners self-select appropriate modes of communication to demonstrate their understanding, culminating in the presentation of a portfolio.
+Learners self-select appropriate modes of communication to demonstrate their understanding, culminating in the presentation of a key inquiry.